arnblnc/BEng-Final-Year-Projects/Mechanical Engineering Structures/README.md

 # Finite Element Analysis (FEA) of T-section Aluminium Beam
 ## Description
-This contains a detailed report on the finite element analysis (FEA) of a T-section aluminium beam.
+This folder contains a detailed report on the finite element analysis (FEA) of a T-section aluminium beam.
 Through meticulous simulations, this work delves deep into understanding the behavior of the beam under various forces such as bending, torsion, and shear.
 The document demonstrates a profound grasp of FEA principles, structural mechanics, and technical communication.

 ## Highlights
 - T-section Aluminium Beam Analysis: A comprehensive study of stresses, strains, and deformations in a T-section beam.
 By using FEA, this report uncovers the intricate details and behaviors of the beam under external loads.